Capvis starts sale of German kitchenware maker WMF

-FRANKFURT (Reuters) - Swiss buyout group Capvis has started a sale of its majority stake in WMF WMFG.F, the chief executive of the German table and kitchenware supplier said, confirming what people close to the process previously told Reuters.
+FRANKFURT, March 28 (Reuters) - Swiss buyout group Capvis has started a sale of its majority stake in WMF, the chief executive of the German table and kitchenware supplier said, confirming what people close to the process previously told Reuters.

 “We will cooperate in the sales process now under way for the good of the company,” Thorsten Klapproth said in a statement on Wednesday.